 I. What is a Synonym?

 A synonym (sin–uh-nim) is a word that has the same or nearly the same meaning as another word.
-When words or phrases have the same meaning, we say that they are synonymous with each other.
+When words or phrases have the same meaning, we say that they are synonymous of each other.
 The term synonym comes from a combination of the Ancient Greek syn, meaning with, and onoma, meaning “name.”
 Synonyms are regular and essential parts of everyday language that we use almost without thinking.
 They come in all parts of speech: nouns, verbs, adjectives, adverbs, and so on.
 What’s more, synonyms are so important that there is a whole reference work dedicated to them, called a thesaurus—it’s a dictionary of synonyms!

 II.
 Examples of Synonyms